idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

     I like the idea of some sort of `Type Inference
     <https://en.wikipedia.org/wiki/Type_inference>`_ in which case it
     is a requirement that the primitive functions fully declare their parameter and return types.
-This is to bootstrap the whole system.
+This is to bootstrap the whole type inference system.

     More *stuff* to record!